 At this meeting the Executive Committee officers shall be nominated and elected for the coming year.

-General membership meetings shall be held a minimum of four times a year.
+.
 Remove

-The business meetings shall be held as needed and are open to all Club members.
+Special Club Business Meetings shall be held as needed, and are open to all Club members, when called.

-Notices for meetings shall be posted no less than 7 days in advance of a meeting.
+Notices for Special Club Business meetings shall be posted no less than 7 days in advance of a meeting.

 Notices shall be electronically distributed via social media, e-mail, text, and/or posting on the Club website.